What is CRISPR screening?

 After infection, what happens?

 After treatment of the cells with the viral library of targeting sequences and the desired Cas enzyme, the cells must be incubated for a few days.
 This allows the cells time to develop phenotypic CRISPR-mediated changes—in many experiments, this means the cells either grow or die off (Figure 1).
 Then, drug or other treatment is performed if desired for the specific experiment.
-After this, both of the total genomic DNA samples or total RNA samples from the two mixed populations (i.e., the control cells and the drug-treated cells) are collected for sequencing.
+After this, both total genomic DNA samples, or total RNA samples, from the two mixed populations (i.e., the control cells and the drug-treated cells) are collected for sequencing.
 The DNA (or RNA) is subjected to sequencing by NGS.
-The two resulting lists of sequences (control vs. drug-treated) can be compared.
+The two resulting lists of sequences (control vs. drug-treated) can then be compared.

 Negative vs. positive screens

 Drug resistance and drug sensitivity are two of the major physiological responses that are frequently studied by CRISPR screening (Figure 1).
 Negative screens are used to find genes that cause drug resistance, and positive screens are used to find genes that cause drug sensitivity.
 These approaches are very similar, but the outcomes are different, as described below.

 Returning to the example of a cancer cell line that is resistant to a specific drug, how does screening work?
 If the resistant cancer cell line is first CRISPR-screened and then treated with the drug (which usually does not kill the cells, because they are resistant), some of those cancer cells will actually die in response to the drug.
 This suggests that resistance genes were knocked out.
 The control for this experiment would be cells targeted with the same lentiviral pool, but not treated with the drug.
 This is necessary because if essential genes are knocked out in some cells, those cells would die even without the drug.